Polygons and PolyhedraQuadrilaterals

 A square is a quadrilateral with four equal sides and four equal angles.

 For slightly “less regular” quadrilaterals, we have two options.
-If we just want the angles to be equal, we get a rectangle.
-If we just want the sides to be equal, we get a rhombus.
+If we just want the angles to be equal, we get a A rectangle is a quadrilateral in which all four angles are 90°.
+A rhombus (the plural is rhombuses or rhombi) is a quadrilateral in which all sides have the same length.

 A Rectangle is a quadrilateral with four equal angles.